menandmice/micetro_docs/guides/admin-manual/admin_script_name_validation_policy.rst

 For dialogs with script name fields that have values that don't meet the new requirements, the current value is shown in a read-only field.

-The new script name field consists of a typeahead field for scripts located in the scripts folder and a checkbox to indicate that ScriptRunner authentication parameters should be used when invoking the script.
+The new script name field consists of a dropdown field for scripts located in the scripts folder and a checkbox to indicate that ScriptRunner authentication parameters should be used when invoking the script.